VORONENTHUSIAST/VORON-2.4-TRIPLE-EXTRUSION-FIRMWARE/README.md

 <br>Input shaping - Absolute blessing!
 Really helps to ramp up print speeds while maintaining quality!
 <br>Cancel Object Pre-processor.
 I'm sorry, whaaaaaa?!
 So I can cancel prints on a multiple build if I don't like how they're going?!
 AMAZING!!!
 <br>KAMPS - this is now running, I was really tired when trying to implement this and foolishly got my macro name the wrong way around in the slicer, all now works and I am tweaking the adaptive purge line / Voron purge line to my liking!
+<br> Not all fans are wired the same.... for some reason fans are coming out of china now with the polarities switched in the terminal plug.
+This has taught me not to play when tired as things go pop!!
+If anyone looks at this and is wondering why I've chosen to use the SKR's HB and HE ports for fans instead of any of the SKIPR's 3 pwm controllable ports, here is your reason!

 **Things I'm still learning:**